razianmm/portfolio-brochure-project/NOTES.md

 - Run an accessibility pass over whole site:
   - Improve accessibility of image section -- fallback if loading does not work?
 Can I make the image more responsive?
-  - Toggle animations - include check for user settings
-  - Provide settings menu to toggle features - dark mode?
+  - Provide settings menu to toggle dark mode?
 - Mobile styles - centralize breakpoints?
 - Cross-browser compatibility
 - Clean up site folders, fix imports